Dimple Kapadia Biography

 The three final years of the decade saw the release of several other films featuring Kapadia, but few did well.
 In 1987, she appeared in two action movies: Rajkumar Kohli's Insaniyat Ke Dushman and Mukul Anand's Insaaf, in which she played a dual role of a dancer and a physician.
 She worked with Kohli in two more movies in 1988, the horror film Bees Saal Baad and the action drama Saazish.
 In that same year Mahesh Bhatt cast her again in his action thriller Kabzaa, a critical failure.
 Ram Lakhan (1989), directed by Subhash Ghai, was a success with both critics and audiences, but Kapadia's role was considered small with one critic saying it did not do "justice to her talent" and another reporting that she "pales into insignificance in the film."
 Other films of this period include Babbar Subhash's Pyar Ke Naam Qurbaan, opposite Mithun Chakraborty, and J.P.
 Dutta's action picture Batwara, opposite Dharmendra and Vinod Khanna.

 In the 1990s, Kapadia started venturing more into arthouse films, later citing an "inner yearning to exhibit my best potential."
 Those films include Drishti (1990), Lekin...
 (1990), Rudaali (1993) and Antareen (1995).
 Drishti, a marital drama directed by Govind Nihalani, starred Kapadia and Shekhar Kapur as a married urban couple from an intellectual milieu in Mumbai and followed their trials and tribulations, extramarital affairs, divorce, and ultimate reconciliation after years of separation.
 Kapadia's part was that of career-woman Sandhya, and for her portrayal she was named the Best Actress (Hindi) of the year by the Bengal Film Journalists' Association.
 The film was acknowledged as the Best Hindi Film of that year at the annual National Film Awards.
 In 1993.
 Frontline suggested that Kapadia's performance in the film should have earned her the Best Actress award at the same function.
 In Gulzar's Lekin..., she played a restless sprite named Reva, a role she has often cited as a personal favourite and wished would have had more screen time in the film.
 Referring to it once as "the most fantastic" part of her career, she recalled the working relationship with Gulzar as "a wonderful experience".
-In order to make her character more truthful, Gulzar did not let Kapadia blink even once during filming, trying to capture an "endless, fixed gaze" which would give her "a feeling of being surreal."
+To make her character more truthful, Gulzar did not let Kapadia blink even once during filming, trying to capture an "endless, fixed gaze" which would give her "a feeling of being surreal."
 Lekin... was popular with critics and Kapadia's performance earned her a third Filmfare nomination.

 In 1991, she appeared in Prahaar: The Final Attack, the first directorial venture of actor Nana Patekar, with whom she would collaborate in several other films.
 The film, co-starring Patekar and Madhuri Dixit, received a welcome reception from critics.
 Kapadia was noted for her "deglamourised role", but most of the praise went to the performance of Patekar himself.
 Kapadia starred alongside Amitabh Bachchan in Shashi Kapoor's fantasy Ajooba, an Indo-Russian co-production based on Arabian mythology and set in the Afghan kingdom of Baharistan.
 She played Rukhsana, a young woman who comes from India to rescue her father, court magician Ameer Baba, from prison.
 The critical response to Ajooba was mostly lukewarm.
 She played the protagonist in Haque (1991), a political drama directed by Harish Bhosle and scripted by Mahesh Bhatt.
 Her role was that of Varsha B. Singh, a pregnant Orthodox woman married to an influential politician.
 Ram Awatar Agnihotri said of her performance, "Dimple Khapadia, playing Varsha, very bravely, tries to make her role look convincing, and she succeeds to a great extent.
 It is a tribute to her as an actress".